-In honor of National Hunger & Homelessness Awareness Week (November 12-20, 2016), we present the following 7 facts about hunger and homelessness you should know, as well as steps you can take to help.
+Looking forward to National Hunger & Homelessness Awareness Week (November 15-22, 2020), we present the following 7 facts about hunger and homelessness, as well as steps you can take to help.

 Food insecurity affects every county and congressional district in the country, according to Feeding America.
 Learn more about food insecurity (and food banks) in your community by exploring data from Feeding America’s interactive map.